chaoskagami/scangrab/docs/ADDING_MODULES.md

     Accepts input from stdin, outputs to stdout.
 Translates most common html entitities to utf8.

  * remove_illegal
     Accepts input from stdin, outputs to stdout.
-Removes filesystem-illegal characters, such as '|' and '/'.
+Removes filesystem-illegal characters, such as '/' on unix systems and '?' when on FAT, etc.

  * reverse_lines
     Reverses lines read from stdin, outputs to stdout.
 Use this instead of tail -r or tac.
+It's guaranteed to function regardless of platform.